-The thesis can take the form of an internship, but with clearly defined research questions.
-Furthermore, if the student previously did an internship as an elective, the thesis must be clearly separated and distinct from the internship.
+- 1. The thesis can take the form of an internship, but with clearly defined research questions. - 2.
+If the student previously did an internship as an elective, the thesis must be clearly separated and distinct from the internship. - 3.
+In case the thesis has the form of an internship, the UM policy of being 75% onsite must in principle be followed.